 There are times when you may want to save audio from web browsers like Chrome, Safari, Firefox or other web browsers to your computer.
-The audio file can be some catchy or upbeat background music, an interesting interview, an audiobook that are not downloadable, or virtually everything you’re watching or listening to from your browser.
+The audio file can be some catchy or upbeat background music, an interesting interview, an audiobook that is not downloadable, or virtually everything you’re watching or listening to from your browser.

 Obviously, the most convenient way is to record the browser audio with a professional screen recorder.
 In the following, we will show you how to use a browser audio recorder to grab audio from any web page.
-Additionally, we’ve found great browser extensions that has the ability to capture audio from any tab if you are not inclined to install a desktop program.
+Additionally, we’ve found great browser extensions that have the ability to capture audio from any tab if you are not inclined to install a desktop program.

-# Step 1.
+Step 1.
 Enable the "Audio Recorder" Option for Recording Audio

 VideoSolo is fully compatible with both Windows and Mac computers.
 Click the download button above to download and launch it.
 In the main interface, here is suggested to select "Audio Recorder" to record browser audio.

-# Step 2.
+Step 2.
 Adjust the System Sound and Output Settings

-• The default output quality is "High", you can set up a higher quality recording that meets your requirements.
+•Pick the output quality.
+The default output quality is "High", you can set up a higher quality recording that meets your requirements.
 This software also offers a lossless option so as to give you the perfect browser audio recording experience and a high-quality output result.

-# Step 3.
+Step 3.
 Press "REC" and Mark Down the Hotkey if You Hide the Float Bar

 • Press "REC".
 A pop-up box may appear to remind you that you can use hotkeys to control the record.
 It is also recommended to mark down your preset hotkeys on a note.
-And if you have previously set hide float bar while recording but forgot the hotkey to enable the float bar, don't worry, you can still find the program from the system's taskbar.
+And if you have previously set hide float bar while recording but forgot the hotkey to enable the floating bar, don't worry, you can still find the program from the system's taskbar.
 Double-click the icon, or right-click it to show the main interface, the floating bar will come out again.

 • Click "OK" in the pop-up box and the audio recording process will be started within three seconds.
 Then start playing the browser audio you want to record.
 The volume is also adjustable during recording.